-- The individual making the request for accommodation must cooperate with Disability Services in a timely manner in providing all information needed to determine whether the requested accommodation is necessary.
+- The individual making the request for accommodation must cooperate with Disability Support Services in a timely manner in providing all information needed to determine whether the requested accommodation is necessary.

 Determination of Reasonableness

-- Disability Services shall consult with Residence Life to determine if implementing the requested accommodation is reasonable and may deny the requested accommodation if it is unreasonable.
+- Disability Support Services shall consult with Residence Life to determine if implementing the requested accommodation is reasonable and may deny the requested accommodation if it is unreasonable.

 - An accommodation is unreasonable if it: (1) imposes an undue financial and/or administrative burden; (2) fundamentally alters College housing policies; (3) poses a direct threat to the health and safety of others or would cause substantial property damage to the property of others, including College property; and/or (4) is otherwise unreasonable to the operation of the College.